 Trylla ceramics studio opens its doors to all budding potters.
 Whether you are an experienced potter who needs space to work on their own projects or a beginner who has a bit of knowledge and wants to experiment with clay, all are welcome.

-Clay Club acts as an open access to the studio and so this is not a taught lesson - however Alice will be on hand to answer questions and to give you suggestions on how best to create and proceed with your projects, should you need it.
+Clay Club acts as an open access to the studio and so this is not a taught lesson - however you have access to Alice, our chief technician, who will be on hand to answer questions and to give you suggestions on how best to create and proceed with your projects, should you need it.

 The ceramics studio is on the ground floor and basement beneath Trylla, on North Street.
 The studio benefits from all the tools and equipment you will need to make great pots as well as all of the glaze colours you can imagine.
 Alice will use her kiln to fire your work for you in between sessions.